 Shared Deployments - Running Containers From File Shares (Deploy without Container Copy)

-When the deployment executable is run without the /deploydir parameter, shortcuts and file type associations will be created and registered to the Container's current directory, this can be a directory on the local computer, or a remote file share.
-Containers deployed in this configuration, run in "shared" mode if the same Container folder is used as the source for multiple servers and desktops.
+When the deployment executable is run with /shared switch, shortcuts and file type associations will be created and registered to the Container's current directory, this can be a directory on the local computer, or a remote file share.
+Containers deployed in this configuration, run in "shared" mode where the same Container folder is used as the source for multiple servers or desktops.
 Storing Containers on a file share and deploying them in this way means the Container can be used in non-persistent server or desktop environments because it avoid installing the application into the base image.
 Cloudhouse recommend having a copy of the Container per server, or for a limited number of desktop users and making use of storage de-duplication technologies to minimize the amount of storage used.

-When the Container is already on the local server or desktop, then deploying without specifying the /deploydir can be used to avoid copying the contents of the Containers again which is ideal for use with other deployment tools or processes, proof of concept or UAT testing.
+When the Container is already on the local server or desktop, then deploying with /shared can be used to avoid copying the contents of the Containers again which is ideal for quickly testing the application.

 - Based on deployment type [ machine | user ], the shortcuts specified in the shortcuts.xml will be registered for the specific user(s).